Here’s How Your Trade HRL Aggressively Right Now

 HRL’s Market Performance

-HRL stocks went up by 0.70% for the week, with a monthly drop of -4.37% and a quarterly performance of 1.96%, while its annual performance rate touched 11.78%.
-The volatility ratio for the week stands at 1.77% while the volatility levels for the past 30 days are set at 1.86% for Hormel Foods Corporation.
-The simple moving average for the period of the last 20 days is -0.75% for HRL stocks with a simple moving average of 2.31% for the last 200 days.
+HRL stocks went down by -0.12% for the week, with a monthly drop of -1.53% and a quarterly performance of 1.87%, while its annual performance rate touched 17.49%.
+The volatility ratio for the week stands at 1.72% while the volatility levels for the past 30 days are set at 1.80% for Hormel Foods Corporation.
+The simple moving average for the period of the last 20 days is -0.18% for HRL stocks with a simple moving average of 2.41% for the last 200 days.

 Analysts’ Opinion of HRL